-They are a dancing banana, a moment in a Stanley Kubrick film, a reaction that says how you feel, or a near miss death defying experience – all repeated endlessly.
-Sometimes they pause to let you reflect on a moment and sometimes they they move so fast and brightly, they come with seizure warnings.
+They are a dancing banana, a moment in a Stanley Kubrick film, a reaction that says how you feel, or a near-miss death-defying experience – all repeated endlessly.
+Sometimes they pause to let you reflect on a moment and sometimes they move so fast and brightly, they come with seizure warnings.
 They are bits of internet ephemera shared a million times over in dozens of social media networks and they are an emergent art form selling for real money.
 They are 256 colors per frame.
 They are animated GIFs.

 Web artist and GIF evangelist, Michael Branson Smith gives an overview of the art, history and spirit of the 28 year old and yet forever young (and looping) Graphics Interchange Format.
 Bring your cameras, laptops and smart phones so that you too can ‘merge, blend, intermarry, and lose your identity in the GIF experience.’

 Here are a few of my favorite pieces created by students and myself that day:

 — Meredith Fierro (@meredithfierro) April 13, 2015